utkuufuk/cpp-quick-reference/README.md

     *j = temp;
 }

-// call C function
-// pass addresses of a and b
+// have to pass addresses of a and b swap(&a, &b);
-swap(&a, &b);
 ```